fivdi/pi-io/README.md

 of success.
 One sensor functioned as expected.
 The second didn't timeout as it should but it's was possible to workaround the issue with software.
 The third sensor didn't function.
 The issues may be related to the fact that a single pin is used for both trigger and echo.

-All three sensors function better when one pin is used for trigger and another for echo.
+To workaround these issues a controller was implemented that allows separate pins to be used for trigger and echo.
+The same three HC-SR04 proximity sensors functioned well with this controller.

 ## Supported Pins